thushan/3dprinter-configs/README.md

 [Mainsail](https://docs.mainsail.xyz/) (2023) is the current Klipper front-end - but nothing against Fluidd or [OctoPrint](https://octoprint.org/).

 Power was measured by [KASA KP114 Smart Plugs](https://www.tp-link.com/au/home-networking/smart-plug/kp115/).

-Goal is to minimise power utilisation (disabling/tweaking BIOS/Configuration to do so).
+Goal is to minimise power utilisation (disabling/tweaking BIOS/Configuration to do so) - they run headless.

 Printer power usage & telemetry is captured in HomeAssistant for profiling print jobs/costs.